tikv/client-py/README.md

 ## Example

-TiKV client use synchronous by defult:
+Python TiKV client is synchronous by defult:

 ```python
 from tikv_client.transaction import Client